WITHDRAWAL OF LIQUORS FOR USE ON AIRCRAFT;

 Complete List of Foreign Countries.
 The complete list of foreign countries

-to which the privileges provided for by section 309 of the Tariff Act of 1930, as
+to which the privileges provided for by section 309 of the Tariff Act of

-amended, may be extended is as follows:
+1930 maybe extended is now as follows: